Arthritis MRI: Info, Appearance & Get a Scan

 Does an MRI show arthritis?

 Yes, an MRI scan for arthritis is very effective at showing early signs of inflammation and damage, which can help a clinician to diagnose the condition.
-That’s because it can show detailed images of your joints, bones, and surrounding soft tissues, all of which can be affected by arthritis.
+It can show detailed images of your joints, bones, and surrounding soft tissues, all of which can be affected by arthritis.

 Can you see arthritis on an MRI?